• Skip to main content

 Blasting the omelette with heat at the end helps release it from the pan.

-• Position the pan over the plated rice and gently slide the egg out of the pan onto the rice.
+• Position the pan over the plated rice and gently slide the egg out of the pan on top of it, gently guiding it with a pair of chopsticks.

 Sliding the omelette out of the pan onto the chicken rice.